apiaxle/website/_posts/2013-10-29-acquisition-statement.md

 Exicon fully intends to keep pushing development forward with ApiAxle.
-The project will get a huge boost in resources, not just development but also some great advisers not least in the Exicon CEO, Stefan Rust.
+The project will get a huge boost in resources, not just development but also some great advisers not least in the Exicon CEO, Stefan Rust and their CTO, Terry Wong.
 I will remain as the product owner and the OSS component will live on and keep improving at a steady pace.

 <div class="letter-sig"><b>Phil Jackson</b></div>